 When you have selected the calculation type and structure of the tournament, close the tournament selector and load the tournament hand history file.
 Click “Auto-analyze hands”, then “Open file with histories” and select the hand history file for loading.

-Because the loaded tournament is MTT, then it is necessary to check the “MTT Mode” checkbox and input the total number of chips in the tournament in the “Total chips” text box.
+Because the loaded tournament is MTT, then it is necessary to check the “MTT Mode” checkbox and input the number of participants, the starting stack, and the total number of chips in the tournament.

 If on the previous step the Chip EV mode was selected, then the MTT mode cannot be activated, because it works only with ICM calculations.

 When the autoanalysis is completed, the MTT control panel will show up in the hands that were played before the final table.

 There are several items in the MTT control panel, but one of the main ones is the “Remaining players”.
 If you place the cursor in this text box, a popup with an explanation will appear.

 The MTT control panel also displays the generated player’s stacks at other tables, which will be used in the calculations.